 The last few years has seen a phenomenal amount of new and upgraded facilities in our area.
 Made possible with significant government investment, we will continue to pursue funding into the future to realise the aspirations outlined in this plan.

-Not all community aspirations fall under the domain of Council, but if we know that something is a strong priority of the community, we can advocate for this service or action.
-Likewise, realising community aspirations is always a priority, but sometimes we need to be creative with how we achieve this in order to overcome obstacles we face as a small, rural area.
+Not all community aspirations fall under the domain of Council, but if we know that something is a strong priority of the community, we can advocate for this service or action Some aspirations may need to be tweaked to make them more achievable and to address constraints outside of Council's control and unique to a small, rural area.

-Improving the level of services in the community, particularly health and essential services, was a common aspiration of community members.
+Asset maintenance and renewal is just one area that Council is involved in, with improving the level of services in the community, particularly health and essential services, another common aspiration of community members.